solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 #### Accessing Data from a Client

-We've covered creating, updating, and deleting data in state compression, but reading data presents its unique challenges.
+We’ve covered creating, updating, and deleting data in state compression, but reading data presents its unique challenges.

 Accessing compressed data from a client can be tricky because the Merkle tree